BenNeise/bennneise.github.io/_posts/2009-03-19-running-sql-queries-against-the-virtual-center-database.markdown

 In a [previous post](http://ben.neise.co.uk/index.php/guides/getting-started-with-powercli/), I mentioned that without the VI Toolkit there is no real way of extracting information from the VC database.

 This isn't *entirely* true.
-Before I discovered the toolkit, I was using SQL to query the Virtualcenter database directly.
+Before I discovered the toolkit, I was using SQL to query the VirtualCenter database directly.

 ### List XP Machines and their RAM allocation